 Shingo likes Mami (yeah, it’s generally easy to ignore and forget that) but it’s always clear that the show aims for a romance between Shingo and Megumi.
 They are the kind of couple no one knows why they’re together in the first place, so I never particularly cared for them.

 Besides her family, the biggest supporter characters in Yuu’s life are Toshio and his friend Midori, who likes Yuu.
-Midori can be a little too intense with his crush sometimes, but he’s a good kid.
+Midori can be a little too intense with his crush sometimes, but he’s generally a good kid.
 He is also always screaming at Toshio in my place whenever he’s an idiot, and that’s something I can appreciate.
 Which brings me to the central romance!

 Toshio and Yuu are childhood friends, and it really shows.
 He’s three years older than Yuu, and pragmatically speaking, should not even want to hang around her that much, since even little age differences are like being worlds apart around that age.
 But that’s never really reflected in the show.
 The times when Toshio tries to make fun of Yuu for being a kid all end in the show proving just how much of a kid he still is himself.

-While the age gap is indeed questionable, it helps that the shows understand on some level how young they are.
+The age gap is indeed questionable, but it helps that the shows understand on some level how young they are.
 They are friends during the whole show and its idea of a “date” (which isn’t taken terribly seriously by the narrative, considering it goes nowhere) is pretty innocent as well, like going to an amusement park with snacks Yuu’s mom prepared for them.
 On one hand: is 80s shojo, so unfortunately, the gap is not exactly surprising.
 On the other: they are good kids, Brent, and the problem is easily fixed by just keeping their relationship focused on their friendship and wait for the rest.
 (You hear me, show?
 Make the kids wait.)
 Hints in-world and external material shows that they eventually get married, just like Yuu dreamed off.
 And well, what are three years between two adults?

 A Sign of the Times